sinetja/sinetja/README.rst

 404 Not Found
 ~~~~~~~~~~~~~

-If there's no matched action, Sinetjy will automatically respond simple
+If there's no matched action, Sinetja will automatically respond simple
 "Not Found" text for you.

 If you want to handle yourself (response status has already been set to 404,